gboes/gboes.github.io/cv.md

 # Academic CV

-<p>Most of my philosophical research originate from the question what a phenomenological philosophy of natural science should look like.</p>
+<p>Most of my philosophical research originates from the question what a phenomenological philosophy of natural science should look like.</p>

 _click on entries to expand details_
 <!-- ## Area of Specialization